Skip to main content

 1. Create a Stack package root

 The recommended format is a stack.yaml manifest with a compositions/ subdirectory.
-Each composition type lives in its own subdirectory containing a single compositions.yaml file.
+Each composition type lives in its own subdirectory using either inline or split-kind authoring.

 my-platform/